020 7650 1200

 No. Once your employer agrees to your flexible working request, your contract will be changed to reflect your new working pattern.
 They need to gain your consent to legally change your flexible working arrangement.

-Any employee who has worked for the same company for 26 weeks or more can apply for flexible working.
+Any employee can apply for flexible working from their first day of employment.
 It doesn’t matter if you’re a parent, carer, returning from maternity leave or just want more flexibility.

-Your request must be submitted as a statutory application and you can only make one request each year.
+Your request must be submitted as a statutory application, and you can only make two requests in any 12-month period.

 Yes, but only if they have a good reason.
 This may include any costs to the business, quality of work produced and limitations on recruitment.